I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 FLOWERS:

 Leave grasses, or cone flowers that add interest during winter and seed heads for birds.
+A standing garden provides food and shelter for little birds and other small critters in stormy weather.

 Do not fertilize at the end of the season.
-It's rather like coffee at bed time... it perks up plants that need to be going to sleep.
+It's like coffee at bed time... it perks up plants that need to be going to sleep.

 Mulch tender perennials and roses.